 - Transfer Students: If you are currently or were previously enrolled in an international University and wish to have credits transferred to OWU, then we will need you to provide a report from a professional credential evaluation service of your choice (examples: www.wes.org, www.ece.org).

-- Your application for admission will not be considered complete until the ISFAA has been received.
+- Your application for admission will not be considered complete until the online financial form has been submitted.
 Need-based financial aid or OWU Grant for international students is based on the information provided on this form.

 - If a student is admitted without financial aid as a first-year student, he/she will not be eligible for financial assistance in subsequent years.